kobeeraveendran/machine-learning/README.md

 # machine-learning
-will includes any files used as I learn machine learning, or from personal projects implementing it
+will include any files used as I learn machine learning/deep learning, or from personal projects implementing it